YuanheZ/lean-stat-learning-theory/vibe-recipe/README.md

-# Lean 4 Formalization Agent Recipe
+# Lean 4 Vibe-Formalization Recipe

 A practical guide and workflow for using agents to formalize mathematical proofs in Lean 4, summarized from our extensive experiences.